 Lata K. McGinn, PhD is a licensed clinical psychologist.
 She is a tenured Professor of Psychology, Director of the Doctoral Clinical Program, and Director of the Cognitive Behavior Therapy Training Program for Anxiety and Depressive Disorders at the Ferkauf Graduate School of Psychology, Yeshiva University/Albert Einstein College of Medicine and she is Co-founder of Cognitive Behavioral Consultants or CBC, an evidence-based clinical practice and training center in Manhattan and White Plains, New York.
 She received her PhD in Clinical Psychology from Fordham University in 1993.

 Dr. McGinn is internationally renowned for her expertise on Cognitive behavior therapy (CBT) and the full range of anxiety and depressive disorders.
-Her extensive publications span peer-reviewed journal articles, chapters, and her co-authored books, "Treatment of Obsessive-Compulsive Disorder" and, "Treatment Plans and Interventions for Depression and Anxiety Disorders,” which have been translated into nine languages.
+Her extensive publications span peer-reviewed journal articles, chapters, and her co-authored books, "Treatment of Obsessive-Compulsive Disorder" and, "Treatment Plans and Interventions for Depression and Anxiety Disorders,” which have been translated into ten languages.
 Her research focuses on the vulnerability and prevention of depression and anxiety disorders.
 She has also developed an intervention to prevent the development of depression and has tested the efficacy of this intervention in a NIH funded research study.
 Please click here to learn more information about Dr. McGinn's ongoing research and the ADAPT lab.
 Her clinical expertise is in the cognitive behavioral treatment of stress, anxiety (general anxiety, social anxiety, panic, phobias and more), PTSD, OCD, depression, habit, and relationship problems.
 Dr. McGinn presents her research worldwide and is a widely sought after speaker.
 She gives invited keynotes, lectures, master clinician seminars, and workshops, and provides consultation throughout the world to professionals, consumers, schools, agencies, and companies.
 Her expertise has been highlighted by various media outlets including the Huffington Post, AllYou, Women’s Health, Women’s World, Shape, Parents, and Bustle.